Main Intelligence Administration (GRU)

 Glavnoye Razvedyvatelnoye Upravlenie (GRU)

-The Soviets used a single generic term-razvedka-to describe all actions necessary to achieve a better understanding of the enemy.
+The structure, numerical composition and even the biographies of GRU superiors are a state secret.
+In terms of the degree of closure, this structure is at least as good as the FSB and the Foreign Intelligence Service, whose rivalry with military intelligence officers has been going on since Soviet times.
+And this is not just hardware competition.
+It is believed that the GRU and the SVR-FSB represent two alternative geopolitical visions of the current situation in the world.
+Say, the GRU are "Eurasians" who offer Russia an alliance with the East and do not care too much about the "democratic image" of the country.
+And the SVR and the FSB are supposedly "Atlantists" who want to be friends with the Western elite.
+The Soviets used a single generic term - razvedka - to describe all actions necessary to achieve a better understanding of the enemy.
 The term razvedka means both intelligence and reconnaissance and, with an appropriate adjectival qualifier, it pertains to every possible means of intelligence collection and analysis.
 After 1918 the High Command centrally controlled razvedka, and intelligence departments within fronts and armies directed the activities of intelligence chiefs within subordinate divisions.

 Front RU's (Intelligence Directorate) and army RO's (Intelligence Department) fielded long-range reconnaissance groups or detachments from front commando brigades at shallower depths, and formations below army level employed short-range razvedka detachments and patrols.
 All of these activities were coordinated by the GRU and the RU's and RO's in the intelligence chain of command.